Federal HIV Budget

 Funding for the Ending the HIV Epidemic Initiative

-For information about Fiscal Year 2023 (FY 2023) HHS budget resources supporting implementation of the Ending the HIV Epidemic in the U.S. (EHE) initiative and the President’s funding requests for FY 2024 and FY 2025, see Ending the HIV Epidemic Funding.
+For information about Fiscal Year 2024 (FY 2024) HHS budget resources supporting implementation of the Ending the HIV Epidemic in the U.S. (EHE) initiative and the President’s funding request for FY 2025, see Ending the HIV Epidemic Funding.

 To continue progress toward ending the HIV epidemic, each year, the U.S. government invests billions of dollars to support HIV prevention, testing, care and treatment, and research initiatives in the U.S. and around the world.